 School to Community Communication

-These types of communication are mainly focused on your school’s website and social media.
+These types of school communications are mainly focused on your school’s website and social media.
 Communicate things such as:

 You can even charge for them to raise money.
 Have a corner of your homepage dedicated to a new senior every day leading up to graduation or even post graduation.
 Did a senior get a full ride to a college?
 Did someone get an athletic scholarship?
 This is a great way to not only celebrate your seniors but also celebrate your school for facilitating this accomplishment.
 During COVID this was a popular tradition, but let’s continue it.
 We know those seniors will share the link on social media, and every link helps with SEO!